k1kolev/info/features/ui-ux-features/roles.md

 @@name enables you to personalize the layout for each role to reflect the role's needs, access, requirements, tasks, habits, and best practices as closely as you desire.
 The new layout is automatically applied to all the users using the associated role.

+## Multi-Role Users

+One size does not fit all.
+And it is definitely not necessary to - as @@name fully supports multiple roles for any single user.